MateuszCaputa/geometric-pack/README.md

   program will take them as side length 'a' and radius 'r' in exact order

+- Distance2D, You have to use four arguments and program will take them as coordinates
+  'x1', 'y1', 'x2', 'y2' in exact order

 - Cone, You have to use two arguments and program will take them as radius 'r' and height 'h' in exact order